bambora/checkout-woocommerce/bambora-online-checkout/readme.txt

 9. Enter and adjust the settings which are described in the **Settings** section.

-10. Click **Save Changes** when done and you are ready to use Bambora Checkout
+10. Click **Save Changes** when done, and you are ready to use Bambora Checkout

 <a href="https://developer.bambora.com/europe/shopping-carts/shopping-carts/woocommerce">Click here for more information about **Settings**</a>